inform-us/requirements_specifications/rules/rass.md

 ### GENERATE DATA POINT FOR SPC CHART
 7. Take all of the patient calendar day designations and aggregate into one week: Week defined as: Monday 00:00 - Sunday 23:59
-8. NOT ACHIEVING RASS TARGET CHART: calendar day designation = ‘not achieving target’ divided by all calendar day designations ‘achieving target’ + ‘not achieving target’ (i.e. add up all ‘not achieving target’ in that week and divide by ‘not achieving target’ + ‘achieving target’ in that week).
+9. Generate weekly percentage designations that are on target (i.e. add up all ‘on target’ in that week and divide by ‘on target’ + ‘off target’ in that week).
 Present as percentage
+10. Plot on weekly chart